streamr-dev/network/docs/docs/usage/identity.md

 ## Configuring other types of key pairs

 For publishing and subscribing to data, other types of key pairs and signature algorithms are supported, including quantum resistant ones.
 They can be configured by passing the `publicKey` and `privateKey` as hex encoded strings, and specifying a `keyType` selector.
-See [here](../streamr-network/security/signing-and-verification.md) for a list of supported key types and signature algorithms and how to use them.
+See [Identity and Signatures](../streamr-network/security/signing-and-verification.md) for a list of supported key types and signature algorithms and how to use them.